Pandoa/FirebaseFeatures/docs/support.md

 adb logcat
 ```
 After that, crash or make the bug happens.
-- **iOS**:
+- **iOS**: You can get the device's logs with the following steps:
     1. Connect your iOS device to the Mac through USB.
     2. Launch Xcode.
 Go to `Windows` > `Devices and Simulators`.
     3. Reproduce the problem you encountered.
     4. Choose your device from the devices section on the left side of the screen.
     5. Click on the up-triangle on the bottom of the screen to view device logs.

 ## Contact